 Is your front wheel torque converter making noise?
 How to find the cause!

-If the front wheel of your WANDLER electric scooter makes unusual noises while riding, there could be several reasons for this.
-It's important to take these noises seriously and determine what's causing them to prevent potential damage.
+If the front wheel of your WANDLER electric scooter makes unusual noises while riding, there could be several reasons.
+It's important to take these noises seriously and find out what's causing them to avoid potential damage.

-A common cause of front wheel noise is a loose nut.
-The nut is responsible for securely attaching the front wheel to the upside-down fork.
-If it's not tightened properly, it can cause rattling noises.
-The spacer in your front wheel rim between the two ball bearings has a slight play, creating noise.
-Ensure the nuts are tight and secure to resolve this issue.
+A common cause of front wheel noise is a loose wheel nut .
+The wheel nut is responsible for securely attaching the front wheel to the upside-down fork.
+If it's not tightened properly, this can lead to rattling noises because the spacer in your front wheel rim between the two ball bearings has some play, creating noise.
+To resolve this issue, ensure the wheel nut is tight and secure.
+Tighten the wheel nut to 70 Nm.

 Dirty brake pads